docker/machine/README.md

 Creates a Boot2Docker virtual machine locally on your Windows machine using Hyper-V. [See here](http://windows.microsoft.com/en-us/windows-8/hyper-v-run-virtual-machines) for instructions to enable Hyper-V.

+Note: you will need an existing virtual switch to use the driver.

 Options:

  - `--hyper-v-boot2docker-location`: Location of a local boot2docker iso to use.
 Overrides the URL option below.